NikNikolas/Billups/README.md

 ### Logger

-- Logging is performed via nLog nuget
+- Logging is performed via nLog nuget: https://nlog-project.org/
 - All loggin configuration is in nlog.config file
 	- directory where log files will be created
 	- log level configuraton